Russia and Ukraine agree on a new exchange of prisoners in Turkey - ExBulletin

 Turkish rights ombudsman Seref Malkoc participated in mediating Wednesday’s meeting.

-“The two commissioners expressed a common request: to open a humanitarian corridor under the auspices of Recep Tayyip Erdogan, similar to the grain corridor,” Malkoc said.
+“The two commissioners expressed a common demand – to open a humanitarian corridor under the auspices of Recep Tayyip Erdogan, similar to the grain corridor,” Malkoc said.

 Erdogan later told the international conference that he was “ready” to oversee a “corridor for the injured”.